yurikaminski/AIDL19-DeepSales/README.md

 extracted from a collection of 45 Swiss political debates (in French), 138 subjects in total (23 females and 133 males).
 The clips have been annotated in terms of conflict level by roughly 550 assessors, recruited via Amazon Mechanical Turk, and assigned a continuous conflict score in the range [−10, +10]._

-### 2.Trainning and Validation with public datasources
+### Dataset preparation

 We first train the network with public data from french political debates.
 We have files of 30 seconds of audio rated from -10 to +10 where -10 indicates a high level of conflict and +10 a low level of conflict.
 For training, 30 seconds of audio represent very big vectors, we need to slice the files in intervals of 3 seconds.
 We aslo start with a classification model, conflict or no conflict, instead of trying to predict the conflict level.

-## Dataset preparation

 ## Experiments

-We performed different experiments to validsate the final model.
-As a additiona information training the model on Google Cloud the ETA for each epoch was arround 10 minutes.
+We performed different experiments to validate the final model.
+As a additional information training the model on Google Cloud the ETA for each epoch was around 10 minutes.

 1. First, we tried the model to overfit by training the model with a few number of samples and droping the regularization layers (dropouts).
 <a href="https://github.com/yurikaminski/AIDL19-DeepSales/blob/master/docs/experiments_images/overffiting.png">